📅 22 Apr 2025 • 📖 23 min read

 To live in harmony with the Logos, the Stoics believed that we must cultivate the four cardinal virtues: wisdom, justice, courage, and moderation.
 And that we must accept what we cannot control, and focus on what we can control.

-The Stoics believed that we could achieve eudaimonia – a state of inner peace and tranquility that is not dependent on external circumstances – by practicing the four cardinal virtues.
+The Stoics believed that we could achieve eudaimonia (a state of inner peace and tranquility that is not disturbed by external circumstances) by practicing the four cardinal virtues.

 “Constantly think of the universe as one living creature, embracing one being and soul; how all is absorbed into the one consciousness of this living creature; how it compasses all things with a single purpose, and how all things work together to cause all that comes to pass, and their wonderful web and texture.” — Marcus Aurelius, Meditations, 4.40